xslackx/anime-facts-rest-api/README.md

   > Note: This project is can be hosted on Koeyb with free account;

+# Warning :

+http.server is not recommended for production.
+It only implements basic security checks.
+So if you think scale this use appropriate methods to protect the API instead expose directly to internet

 ### Home Route
 Get all the available anime's list : `http://localhost:8080/api/v1` *returns* :